goshy29/angular-express-postgresql/README.md

 Replace that sequelize connection properties("database", "username", "password") with your own database credentials for PostgreSQL.

-**Note: When you start the application for first time, after successfully post a place by you, database table "place" will be automatically created by Sequelize and you are ready to go.**
+**Note: When you start the application for first time, after successfully post a place by you, database table "blog" will be automatically created by Sequelize and you are ready to go.**